Unboxed-Software/solana-course/content/local-setup.md

 And that's it!
 You've just created and deployed your first program from a local development environment.

+If you want to refer a video tutorial, here's a link [video] (https://www.youtube.com/watch?v=CsKbzsN7q1o).

 # Challenge

 Now it’s your turn to build something independently.
 Try to create a new program to print your own message to the program logs.
 This time deploy your program to Devnet instead of localhost.